Azure/multimodal-ai-llm-processing-accelerator/README.md

 1. Run `azd auth login`
 1. Review the default parameters in `infra/main.bicepparam` and update as required.
 At a minimum, make sure to update the `additionalRoleAssignmentIdentityIds` parameter with your identity ID and review the networking configuration (see the file for instructions).
 1. Run `azd up` to start the deployment.
 Follow the prompts to create or select the resource group, location and other parameters.
 This will provision the Azure resources and deploy the services.

+> [!WARNING]
-    - Note: When deploying for the first time, you may receive a `ServiceUnavailable` error when attempting to deploy the apps after provisioning.
+> When deploying for the first time, you may receive a `ServiceUnavailable` error when attempting to deploy the apps after provisioning.
 This is due to a known bug when retrieving the function key for a newly deployed Azure Function.
 If this error occurs, simply wait 1-2 minutes and then rerun `azd deploy`.
 The deployment should then complete successfully.

-1. After the application has been successfully deployed you will see the Function App and Web App URLs printed to the console.
+5. After the application has been successfully deployed you will see the Function App and Web App URLs printed to the console.
 Open the Web App URL to interact with the demo pipelines from your browser.
 It will look like the following:

 ![Deployed endpoints](/docs/azd-deployed-endpoints.png)